glacier-modding/glaciermodding.org/docs/modding/customcampaigns/creating_mod.md

 For this tutorial, we will go over creating a GitHub repository for a custom campaign mod.

-In this example we will be creating a custom campaign called `Hitman Campaign Demo`.
+In this example we will be creating a custom campaign named `Hitman Campaign Demo`.

 To start off with, create an account on [github.com](https://github.com) if you don't have one already.
 Then go to the [smf mod template](https://github.com/atampy25/smf-mod) and click the `Use this template` button: